greenonline/SevenSegmentSL1255/Readme.txt

 1. The method draw_xx() is ambiguous by nature, due to the naming convention.
 Does it draw on the first or segment digit?
 Hence, use draw_Hx() ad draw_xH() as they produce the same character as draw_xx(), "X"

 2. Digit 2 (the right hand digit), in the library, is referred to as digit 0, in the interest of least significant and most significant digits.
 This may cause confusion, as it conflicts with the data sheet for the SL-1255-30.
-It is possible to replicate the draw0() methods with draw2() methods for completeness, but then that would conflict with the binary notion of draw2() for writing to both digits simultaneously.
+Hence the draw0() methods have been replicated with draw2() methods for completeness.
+However as that conflicts with the binary notion of draw2() for writing to both digits (0 and 1) simultaneously, "3" has been used to signify both digits (or the effects methods only).
+If you want to display a two character string then just use the write() or scroll() methods, as a draw3() method has not be provided for, see example sketch HelloWorld.ino.

 3. Arduino Nano does not enough enough digital pins (two pins short), and so A0 and A1 are used as D15 and D16.
 D0 and D1 should not be used, as they are used for Rx and Tx respectively.